 Equine Dental Exam and Float Services

 Welcome to Full Quiver Integrative Veterinary Solutions, LLC, your trusted resource for expert equine dental exam and float services.
-Our veterinary team delivers thorough, compassionate dental care to keep your horse healthy.
+Our veterinary Dr. Crews delivers thorough, compassionate dental care to keep your horse healthy.

 Understanding Equine Dental Exams and Floats

-Equine dental exams and floats are essential parts of your horse’s preventative health plan.
-Over time, horses’ teeth naturally develop sharp points and uneven surfaces, which can cause pain, difficulty eating, and even behavioral problems.
+Equine dental exams and floats are an important part of preventive care for horses.
+Over time, teeth can develop sharp points or uneven wear, leading to pain, difficulty eating, and performance issues.

 What to Expect During an Equine Dental Exam/Float